melpon/memoize/README.md

 The cached value is invalidated in the first `get_config/0` function call after `expires_in` milliseconds have elapsed.

+To collect expired values, you can use `garbage_collect/0`.
+It collects all expired values.
+Its complexity is linear.

 ## Invalidate

 If you want to invalidate cache, you can use `Memoize.invalidate/{0-3}`.